eugejoh/pgtools/README.md

 ## Typical Workflow
 This section outlines a typical workflow of writing a data frame from a R session to a PostgreSQL database connection.

+Example for single data frame using the `iris` dataset.
 ```
 # Single data frame
 data(iris)

+# Connect to database
 my_conn <- connect_pg(getenv = FALSE,
    host = DBI::dbDriver("Postgres"),
    port = 5432,